ACC-GIT/ACCBefuncool/README.md

-# AfirSraftGarrier.github.io
-AfirSraftGarrier's github blog.
+# Focus on focusing on nothing.